Stochastic Approximation with Block Coordinate Optimal Stepsizes: Convergence analysis

 \subsection{Bias and variance trade-off}

-Theorem~\ref{thm:bcosw-almost-sure} states that the sequence $\{x_t\}$ generated by BCOSW converges almost surely to a neighborhood of~$x_*$, and the radius of the neighborhood is determined by the magnitude of~$\sigma_t$ and~$\epsilon$.
+Theorem~\ref{thm:bcosw-almost-sure} states that the sequence $\{x_t\}$ generated by the practical BCOS method converges almost surely to a neighborhood of~$x_*$, and the radius of the neighborhood is determined by the magnitude of~$\sigma_t$ and~$\epsilon$.
 Specifically, smaller~$\sigma_t$ and~$\epsilon$ ensure a smaller neighborhood of convergence.
 According to~\eqref{eqn:c_t-def}, the magnitude of~$\sigma_t$ depends on both the bias and variance of the estimator~$v_t$.
 In this section, we examine the delicacy of this bias-variance trade-off and illustrate its effects through several examples.

 For convenience, we repeat the definition of~$\sigma_t$ here for quick reference:

 Apparently, in order to make~$\sigma_t$ small, it is desirable for the random variable~$v_t$ (as an estimator of $\E_t[d_t^2]$) to possess the following properties. \begin{itemize}\itemsep 0pt \item \emph{Low bias}.
 This means that Assumption~\ref{assum:v_t-bias} holds with small~$\tau$ and~$\epsilon$. \item \emph{Low variance}, which naturally leads to \emph{high SNR}.
 Notice that using a larger~$\epsilon$ increases $\SNR_t(v_t+\epsilon)=\E_t[v_t+\epsilon]^2/\Var_t(v_t)$, leading to a smaller~$\sigma_t$.
 However, it also increases the $\cO(\epsilon)$ term in~\eqref{eqn:practical-aiming}, which affects the radius of neighborhood through~\eqref{eqn:neighberhood-cond}. \end{itemize} In practice, it is hard to construct estimators with low bias and low variance simultaneously.
 Below we give several examples to illustrate the trade-off in algorithm design. \begin{enumerate} \item \textbf{Using $d_t^2$ as the estimator.} The simplest estimator of $\E_t[d_t^2]$ is $d_t^2$ itself.
 Setting $v_t=d_t^2$ exhibiting low bias and high variance, specifically,